All Episodes

 The problem in New York City is the density.

-It's take a look at another city.
+Look at another city.

-You take LA, for example.
+You take L.A., for example.

-You have people on top of each other.
+In New York City, you're people on top of each other.

-Look at the subways, look at the buses, look at the sidewalks.
+Look at the sidewalks.

-That's why it spreads the way it does, and that's why it's an extraordinary challenge.
+That's why it spreads the way it does.

-And we're going to have to take extraordinary measures, phase it in over time, get testing uh to a level that makes a real difference.
+And we're going to have to take extraordinary measures, phase it in over time, get testing to a level that makes a real difference.

 And I think people are ready.